SergioFernizaMarquez/Housing_Value_Trend_Analysis/README.md

 ---

 ## Research Question
-How does gentrification—measured via rapid income increases—impact median housing prices in urban neighborhoods?
+How does gentrification measured via rapid income increases impact median housing prices in urban neighborhoods?

 ## Background & Prior Work
 A survey of urban economics and sociology literature highlights mixed findings on gentrification’s impact: some studies find displacement pressure drives prices up significantly; others observe modest price shifts once baseline affordability is accounted for.
 We build on these by combining granular market‐tracker data with census‐style income metrics.